 Support for Custom Protocol Plugin

-It will be possible to write a plugin for handling a custom protocol,
+It is possible to write a plugin for handling a custom protocol.
+For

-for instance one can have a plugin to handle the CVS protocol thus providing
+instance, you can have a plugin to handle the CVS protocol, thus providing

 March the 2nd, 2006